Call of Duty Mobile tips and tricks: How to play and win

-Call of Duty Mobile is the latest game to hit Android and iPhone, bringing with it a heady mix of action, both in multiplayer and battle royale gameplay.
+Call of Duty Mobile brings a heady mix of action, both in multiplayer and battle royale gameplay.

 But if you're new to the game, there's a lot to take in to get you started and get you winning matches and cranking up your XP.
 So let's dive into how you can get the most out of Call of Duty: Mobile in our extensive tips and tricks.